What is an MDRO infection?

 MDRO germs can be spread from one person to another through personal contact or from something that has the germs on it.
 It is commonly spread from the hands of someone who has an MDRO infection.

-If you have an MDRO infection in the hospital, the hospital staff will work hard to:
+If you have an MDRO infection in the hospital, the hospital staff will:

 - Treat your infection.